 \subsection{Semi-Supervised Node Classification}

 \textbf{Scattering GCN.} We compare the performance of Sc-GCN to both the original GCN \cite{kipf2016semi} as well as the closely related ChebNet \cite{defferrard2016convolutional} and a network which uses Gaussian random fields to propagate label information~\cite{zhu2003semi}.
 Additionally, we compare against \cite{zou2020graph}, which uses a pure-scattering approach.
 Further, we also compare Sc-GCN to two methods designed, in part, to address the oversmoothing problem.
 In~\cite{li2018deeper}, this problem is directly addressed by using partially absorbing random walks \cite{wu2012learning} to slow the mixing of node features in regions of the graph with high connectivity.
-The GAT graph attention network from~\cite{velivckovic2018graph}, on the other hand, addresses this problem indirectly by using an attention mechanism to train an adaptive node-wise weighting of the smoothing operation.
-Lastly, as a baseline we used an SVM classifier that acts directly on the node features while ignoring the graph structure.
+The GAT graph attention network from~\cite{velivckovic2018graph}, on the other hand, addresses this problem indirectly via an attention mechanism which trains an adaptive node-wise weighting of the smoothing operation.
+Lastly, we compare to an SVM classifier which ignores the graph structure.

 In our experiments, we used four popular datasets summarized in Tab.~\ref{table:dataset}.
 For full details on these datasets, please see, e.g.,~\cite{yang2016revisiting} for Citeseer, Cora, and Pubmed and~\cite{pan2016tri} for DBLP.
 As discussed in~\cite{li2018deeper}, the oversmoothing problem is most acute in highly connected networks where information mixes rapidly and nodes quickly become indistinguishable.
-Therefore, we included networks with different size and connectivity structures and order the datasets by connectivity structure (with the most connected on the right).
-Consistent with our expectation, Tab.~\ref{tab_test accuracies} and Fig.~\ref{fig_results} show that the advantages of our network are most significant for the networks with high-connectivity.
+Therefore, we included networks with different sizes and connectivity structures and order the datasets by connectivity structure (with the most connected on the right).
+Consistent with our expectation, Tab.~\ref{tab_test accuracies} and Fig.~\ref{fig_results} show that the advantages of our network are most significant for the networks with high connectivity.